ensdomains/verifiable-factory/README.md

 contract MyContract is UUPSUpgradeable, OwnableUpgradeable {

-    // Mandatory security measure - define who can upgrade the contract function _authorizeUpgrade(address newImplementation) internal override onlyOwner {}
+    // Mandatory security measure - define who can upgrade the contract
+    // This function is executed on the CURRENT implementation (old contract)
+    // during the upgrade process.
+It verifies permissions before switching implementations. function _authorizeUpgrade(address newImplementation) internal override onlyOwner {}

     // ..rest of your own implementation